mtcouvi/fastq2EZbakR/README.md

 # fastq2EZbakR

-fastq2EZbakR is a Snakemake pipeline designed to process nucleotide recoding RNA-seq data (NR-seq, e.g., [TimeLapse-seq](https://www.nature.com/articles/nmeth.4582), [SLAM-seq](https://www.nature.com/articles/nmeth.4435), [TUC-seq](https://pubmed.ncbi.nlm.nih.gov/31768978/), etc.). fastq2EZbakR provides output readily compatible with [EZbakR](https://github.com/isaacvock/EZbakR), but is also designed to provide processed NR-seq data in a convenient form that you can work with as you see fit.
+fastq2EZbakR is a Snakemake pipeline designed to process nucleotide recoding RNA-seq data (NR-seq, e.g., [TimeLapse-seq](https://www.nature.com/articles/nmeth.4582), [SLAM-seq](https://www.nature.com/articles/nmeth.4435), [TUC-seq](https://pubmed.ncbi.nlm.nih.gov/31768978/), etc.). fastq2EZbakR provides output readily compatible with [EZbakR](https://github.com/isaacvock/EZbakR), but is also designed to provide processed NR-seq data in a convenient form that you can work with as you see fit. fastq2EZbakR is the successor to [bam2bakR](https://github.com/simonlabcode/bam2bakR), and in the near future, bam2bakR will be fully converted to a fastq2EZbakR wrapper.

 **Documentation can be found here: https://fastq2ezbakr.readthedocs.io/en/latest/**